ashutoshmjain/gita/src/prologue.md

 ## reasech and notes:

-[^8th]: The eighth incarnation
+[^8th]: `Poorna-avtaara` - The eighth incarnation
-- `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
+- In `Vaidik` framework, `Vishnu` is the manifestative potency of supreme knowledge.
+It manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
 It is said to attains full invocation of all facets of eight-fold nature in the eighth incarnation.
-Thus eighth incarnation is the only full embodiment of supreme knowledge. `Krasna` is the full (8th) incarnation of `Vishnu`.
-Also called `Krishna` in north India in which case his name is same as the author of `Mahabharata` — `Krishna Dwaipaiyana`.
+Thus eighth incarnation `Krsna` is the only full embodiment of supreme knowledge.
+- `Krsna` is also called `Krishna` in north India in which case his name is same as the author of `Mahabharata` — `Krishna Dwaipaiyana`.
 - Ninth incarnation (`Buddha`) is to extend the universe through messages of peace, harmony and equanimity; while tenth incarnation is to move the consciousness into a new universe through machine tools and automation (`Kalki`)

 ---